Are you getting fed up with the shortages at the grocery store?

 Time on pasture

-Therefore, if you’re raising the cornish cross broilers (which are butchered at 6-8 weeks), that means there’s only a few weeks left for them to obtain those vital nutrients from the grass, bugs, sunshine, etc. Basically, it doesn’t happen to the full extent that we are hoping for.
-A pasture-raised cornish cross is better than its conventionally-raised counterpart, but it’s still not what you think you’re getting.
+Basically, it doesn’t happen to the full extent that we are hoping for.
+A pasture-raised Cornish Cross is better than its conventionally-raised counterpart, but it’s still not what you think you’re getting.

 The research behind it

-There is research out there now that confirms what we’ve believed to be true: pasture-raised broilers have more vitamins D & E and a better omega 6:3 ratio (inflammatory vs anti-inflammatory fats) than broilers raised in confinement (solely on grain) (Ponte Study #1, APPPA Article, Ponte Study #2).
-I haven’t been able to find any studies comparing pasture-raised cornish cross to slower growing breeds like the red ranger to confirm my suspicions there.
-If you know of one, please let me know!
+There is research out there now that confirms what we’ve believed to be true: pasture-raised broilers have more vitamins D & E and a better omega 6:3 ratio (inflammatory vs anti-inflammatory fats) than broilers raised in confinement (Ponte Study #1, APPPA Article, Ponte Study #2).

 I have noticed that our red ranger hens (which usually take a few more weeks to reach finish weight compared to roosters) have a deeper hue of gold to their fat and their muscle is more richly colored compared to the roosters.
 It could be a gender thing?
 However, I really think it’s due to the few extra weeks outdoors.